olonagirl/olonagirl/README.md

 # Olonagirl

-Olonagirl is a fashion house specialized in bespoke femaile clothing.
+Olonagirl is a fashion house specialized in bespoke female clothing.